jbeskow/tuben/README.md

 ![Example plot](images/plot.png)

-## 3D Printing of Vocal Tubes
+## GUI + 3D Printing of Vocal Tubes

-The `3Dprinting`directory contains code and instructions for 3D-printing of vocal tubes, for more information see Zhang et al, 2024.
+The `gui-and-3dprinting/` subdirectory contains code and instructions for 3D-printing of vocal tubes, for more information see Zhang et al, 2024.

 ## References